What Is a White Paper in Biotech & Pharma: Why Are Freelancers Writing Them?

 May 04, 2025

 If you’re a STEM freelancer or science entrepreneur trying to break into the high-paying, high-impact world of biotech and pharma writing, you need to know about white papers.
+White papers are powerful marketing and communication tools for pharmaceuticals, biotechnology, and medical device that sit at the intersection of science, strategy, and storytelling.

 - What Is a White Paper?